Park Job Opportunities

 Because applying for federal employment can be a very competitive process, it is recommended that you talk with employees already working for the parks in the jobs of interest.
 They can often provide the greatest insight into how to successfully compete for the job you desire.
 Many employees do not obtain their first federal job within aviation, but may work in another field and move into aviation after obtaining experience in other areas.
 Many aviation-related jobs have additional qualifications or requirements:

 The NPS, and other bureaus within the Department of the Interior, hire pilots through two job series that are searchable on the USAJOBS.GOV website.
 The first series is the 2181 professional pilot series.
 Minimum flight time requirements are 1,500 hours Pilot in Command (PIC) with Commercial and Instrument ratings.
-Read an article about how to become an NPS pilot.
+How to become an NPS pilot.

 For a dual-function pilot, minimum flight time requirements are 500 hrs PIC with Commercial and Instrument ratings.